niiofficial/rn-assignment6-11078425/README.md

-# Open Fashion App
+# fashionUI App

-Open Fashion App is a React Native application that displays a list of fashion products.
+fashionUI is a React Native application that displays a list of fashion products.
 Users can view product details and navigate to the checkout screen.

 ## Screenshots